sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Package_Management_with_Azure_Artifacts.md

     ![](images/AZ400_M08_L15_11(1).png)

-    - if prompted to sign-in  with the following credentials.
+1. If prompted to sign-in  with the following credentials.

         > **Email/Username**: <inject key="AzureAdUserEmail"></inject>